sixkey/py-scripts/viminidb/README.md

 ### cartesian _table_expr_1_ _table_expr_2_ _predicate_?

 _table_expr_1_ and _table_expr_2_ are applied on the input table producing two new tables.
-These tables have their columns prefixed with their names.
-Cartesian product is applied on these tables producing the output table that is returned.
+These tables have their column names prefixed with their names.
+Cartesian product is applied on these tables producing the output table, which is finally returned.

 (The predicate is used during the product to limit the number of combinations)